dmschd12354/Event-Camera/README.md

 # iii.
 Then, launch the example:
 roslaunch dvs_renderer davis_mono.launch
 ```
-9.If you do not have a DAVIS, you can still use this driver to read recorded files, such as those of The Event Camera Dataset and Simulator.
+9.If you do not have a DAVIS, you can still use this driver to read recorded files(rosbag), such as those of The Event Camera Dataset and Simulator.
 Example:
 ```
 # i.
 Download a squence of the dataset, such as slider_depth.bag
 # ii.
 Open a terminal and launch the roscore: